What I am doing...

-So instead I aim to lose 8 stone in weight (or as close as I can possibly get) over the next year.
+So instead I aim to lose 8 stone in weight (or as close as I can possibly get) over the next two years.

 ~ I have battled with my weight for years.
 But, I now have a purpose, a cause, and with your support - I am ready to 'lose it' ~

 I have the perfect reason - I am doing this for my child...

 - In early 2017, after being very ill for several years, my daughter Arienne (now aged 14), was finally diagnosed with multiple chronic conditions.
 One of these is Severe Myalgic Encephalomyelitis (ME). (that's Arienne in the photo)

 - Myalgic Encephalomyelitis is a horrible, much misunderstood, very debilitating condition.
 Every day symptoms include severe pain; overwhelming paralysing fatigue; serious hypersensitivity to cold, sound and touch; fevers; terrible nausea/vomiting; dizziness; insomnia, hypersomnia, and sleep reversal; balance and speech problems; significant cognitive disfunction; and (worst of all) very severe post exertional malaise/intolerance to all physical and mental activity.

 - Outings are a rarity, and reserved for only exceptionally good days (or hospital appointments!).
 Most of those suffering from ME, like Arienne, are mainly housebound or bedbound.
 There is no medication, no treatment, no cure.